-Delivery of the shares of common stock is expected to be made on or about , 2014.
-We have granted the underwriters an option for a period of 30 days to purchase an additional shares of our common stock.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$, and the total proceeds to us, before expenses, will be \$.
+Delivery of the shares of common stock is expected to be made on or about period of 30 days to purchase an additional shares of our common stock.
+If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$ , and the total proceeds to us, before expenses, will be \$ .